Hvorfor kampen mod klimaændringer kræver systemændring

 See also: transform!europe

-Read the speeches from the Conference her:
+Read the speeches and see the slideshows from the Conference here:

 Revideret 19.2.2021 med endeligt program